 We know a lot of our clients will have questions relating to the current COVID-19 outbreak.
 As the situation is constantly moving, if you have any concerns, please contact your nearest funeral home.
-Our colleagues will be on hand to answer your questions and find out further information for you, or alternatively visit the Government website on advice for attending a funeral at www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic
+Our colleagues will be on hand to answer your questions and find out further information for you; alternatively you can visit the Government website on advice for attending a funeral – www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic

-It’s important that we take every possible step to protect the wellbeing of our clients, colleagues and communities, whilst respecting the dignity of the deceased.
+It’s important that we take every possible step to protect our clients, colleagues and communities

 Thank you for your understanding.